Uganda Local Governments Association: History

-This was at a time when the Ugandan government had started the Decentralization Policy and was in the process of drawing up the new Constitution of 1995.
+during a period when the Ugandan government had begun implementing the Decentralization Policy and was in the process of drafting the 1995 Constitution.

-The District Chairpersons at the time, led by Hon.C.G Kiwanuka-Musisi who at that time was Chairperson of greater Mukono District Council and representing their respective Local Governments, established the Uganda Local Authorities Association (ULAA) on 14 April 1994 at Uganda Management Institute, Kampala to lobby and advocate for their members with a stronger voice, and in order to address Local Governments’ concerns within a wider context.
+At the time, District Chairpersons—led by Hon.
+C.G.
+Kiwanuka-Musisi, then Chairperson of the greater Mukono District Council—came together to form ULAA on 14 April 1994 at the Uganda Management Institute in Kampala.
+Their aim was to create a stronger collective voice to lobby and advocate for their members and to address local government concerns within a broader national context.

-On 1 October 2004, at their Annual General Meeting in Mbarara, the ULAA members agreed to change the name of their Association to Uganda Local Governments Association (ULGA), to embrace the concerns of all LGs, even those coming from affiliate members.
+On 1 October 2004, during their Annual General Meeting in Mbarara, members agreed to change the association's name to Uganda Local Governments Association (ULGA), to better represent the interests of all local governments, including affiliate members.

 Legal status

-ULGA is a registered legal entity with a mandate guided by its Constitution, and belongs to its constituent local governments as members.
-ULGA was formed to represent and advocate for the constitutional rights and interests of Local Governments and to act as the negotiating agency for its members.
+ULGA is a registered legal entity, guided by its Constitution, and owned by its constituent local governments as members.
+It was established to represent and advocate for the constitutional rights and interests of local governments, and to serve as the negotiating agency on behalf of its members.

 Mandate

-ULGA's mandate is to unite Local Governments, and provide them with Association member services, as well as a forum through which to come together and give each other support and guidance to make common positions on key issues that affect Local Governance.
-ULGA carries out this mandate through lobbying, advocacy and representation of Local Governments at local, national and international fora.
+ULGA's mandate is to unite Local Governments and provide them with association member services, as well as a forum through which they can come together to offer mutual support and guidance, and develop common positions on key issues affecting local governance.
+ULGA fulfills this mandate through lobbying, advocacy, and the representation of Local Governments at local, national, and international fora.